jlab-hep/localdb-docs/docs/upload.md

 # 1. Introduction

-The **Upload Tool** is to upload data into Local DB. <br>
+The **Upload Tool** is to upload data into Local DB.
-Upload Tool performs following functions:

-* Upload the test data after scanConsole
-* Upload the test data from the specific result directory
-* Upload DCS data associated with the test data
-* Upload data from cache in the stable connection
-* Register chip/module data

 # 2. Getting start

-Please look at [Installation](install.md) to set-up Upload Tool.
+Please look at [Installation/Set-up Local DB Tools in YARR](install.md) to set-up Upload Tool.

 ## Check Command & Connection